-DCS's have conducted at least 12 memory assessments, including the min cog in public libraries and senior centers.
-MCDA staff members have also been trained in the assessment process. all events for Brain Health and Memory Screening are on the website calendar.
-Our new website is up and running with new brochures to match.
+DCS's have conducted more than a dozen memory assessments, including the min cog in public libraries, health centers and senior centers.
+MCDA staff members have also been trained in the assessment process.
+All events for Brain Health and Memory Screening are on the website calendar.
+Our new webpage is up and running with new brochures to match.
+Since COVID-19 all in-person memory screens were cancelled, but DCS's pivoted to conducting adapted virtual/phone screens.
+MCDA will promote the availability of free memory screens.